Kushner retains scores of real estate holdings while in WH

 Kushner began selling off the most problematic pieces of his portfolio shortly after Trump won the election, and some of those business deals predate what is required to be captured in the financial disclosure forms.
 For example, Kushner sold his stake in a Manhattan skyscraper to a trust his mother oversees.
 Jared Kushner, Ivanka Trump and their three minor children have no financial interest in that trust, his lawyer said.
 The Kushner Companies, now run by Jared Kushner’s relatives, are seeking investment partners for a massive redevelopment.

-The White House on Friday began released financial disclosure forms for more than 100 or its top administration officials — a mix of people far wealthier, and therefore more entangled in businesses that could conflict with their government duties, than people in previous administrations.
+Top officials in the Trump White House tend to be far wealthier, and therefore more entangled in businesses that could conflict with their government duties, than people in previous administrations.

+Trump’s chief strategist, Steve Bannon, disclosed assets between $13 million and $56 million, including his influential political consultancy, Bannon Strategic Advisors Inc., worth as much as $25 million.
+Bannon also disclosed that he earned slightly less than $200,000 last year as executive director of Breitbart News Network LLC, before he resigned to join Trump’s campaign last August.

+The documents show he was vice president of the data firm Cambridge Analytica for more than two years, before resigning in August 2016 to help run Trump’s campaign.
+Cambridge was the main data provider for Texas Sen. Ted Cruz, who waged a bitter battle with Trump for the Republican nomination.
+Bannon’s consulting firm pulled in more than $125,000 from Cambridge last year.

 White House Press Secretary Sean Spicer described the business people who have joined the administration as “very blessed and very successful,” and said the disclosure forms will show that they have set aside “a lot” to go into public service.